The Bugs Bunny Crazy Castle (NES)

 The game was originally based on Who Framed Roger Rabbit.
 LJN held the rights to make video games based on the movie in the US at the time and had already contracted Rare to make a different tie-in game, so Kemco decided to base the localization on Looney Tunes instead.
 And thus begins the Crazy Castle series' incredibly convoluted history of regional licenses or lack thereof.

 The title screen graphics were obviously changed, with Bugs' sprite being quite a bit larger than Roger's.
 Due to a lack of space, the credits had to be moved to the Kemco logo, and Kotobuki System are no longer credited as the developers.

 Due to being released on the Famicom Disk System, Roger prompts you to swap the disk side on the title screen.
 If the disk is set to Side B the speech bubble changes to "Now Loading", before the screen fades to a separate "NOW LOADING" screen.
 Crazy Castle had no need for this due to being released on cartridge, so Bugs simply prompts you to "PUSH START".

 Crazy Castle also features a unique title screen theme; Roger Rabbit simply uses the theme from the "house" type levels.

 - The enemies are all slightly faster in Roger Rabbit.
 This makes the game much harder in the later levels.

-Gorillas became Yosemite Sam, penguins became Daffy Duck, weasels became Sylvester and Judge Doom became Wile E. Coyote.
+Bongo the Gorilla became Yosemite Sam, the penguin enemy became Daffy Duck, Wheezy, Greasy, and Smartass became Sylvester and Judge Doom became Wile E. Coyote.

-You collect hearts to complete the level in Roger Rabbit, and carrots in the Bugs Bunny variation.
+You collect hearts to complete the level in Roger Rabbit, and carrots in Crazy Castle.